-Back again for day #4 of Wedding Week!
-Are you enjoying this week’s posts?
-Weddings are so much fun.
-It’s not just the day of the wedding – it’s all the events leading up to it.
-Engagement parties, wedding showers, registering, planning, and you can’t forget about the bachelorette party!
-Today I have a fun DIY paper project that would make adorable favors for a bachelorette party (as well as a wedding shower) – DIY paper purses party favors!
+Crafting for weddings can be so much fun – especially when you consider all of the events leading up to a wedding including engagement parties, wedding showers, and you can’t forget about the bachelorette party!
+Today I have a fun DIY paper project that would make adorable favors for a bachelorette party or wedding shower – DIY paper purses party favors!

 - Decorative paper – two different sheets, one for the purse, one for the bow